njanakiev/njanakiev.github.io/_posts/2018-03-18-pandas-groupby.md

 comments: true
 ---

-In this tutorial we will cover how to use the Pandas DataFrame [groupby](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html) function.
+In this tutorial we will cover how to use the Pandas DataFrame [groupby](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html) function while having an excursion to the Split-Apply-Combine Strategy for data analysis.
+The Split-Apply-Combine strategy is a process that can be described as a process of _splitting_ the data into groups, _applying_ a function to each group and _combining_ the result into a final data structure.

 The data set we will be analysing is the [Current Employee Names, Salaries, and Position Titles](https://www.cityofchicago.org/city/en/depts/dhr/dataset/current_employeenamessalariesandpositiontitles.html) from the City of Chicago, which is listing all their employees with full names, departments, positions, and salaries.
 Let's get into it!

 ```python